 Have you got a marketing budget, or will you only use methods without associated costs?

-Answering these questions at the outset will make it easier to decide which tactics are the right fit for your business.
+Answering these questions at the start will make it easier to decide which tactics are a good fit for your business.

 14 ways to increase restaurant sales

 What works for one restaurant might not be the right solution for another.
-Experiment with the ideas on this list and discover which make a meaningful impact against your revenue goals.
+Try out the ideas on this list and find out which ones make a real difference to your revenue goals.

 1. Run offers

-It might seem counterintuitive to run specials or deals to increase restaurant sales, but this tactic has proven results.
-In fact, TouchBistro's 2025 American Diner Trends Report states that 62% of diners are motivated to dine at restaurants that have limited-time offers.
-And according to a 2022 McKinsey survey, around 65% of restaurant executives say limited-time offers play a critical role in boosting transactions – and are especially effective as part of a larger revenue growth management strategy.
+It may seem counterintuitive to run specials or deals to increase restaurant sales, but this tactic has proven results.
+In fact, TouchBistro’s 2025 American Diner Trends Report states that 62% of diners are motivated to dine at restaurants that have limited-time offers.
+And according to a 2025 survey by the National Restaurant Association, value deals appeal to 80% of delivery, takeaway, and drive-thru customers.

 There’s a lot of flexibility in how to make offers and deals work for your business.
 For example, you could run a seasonal special to provide a discount on certain items, offer a BOGOF (buy one, get one free) deal, or create a new menu item available for a limited time.
 Third-party delivery platforms like Uber Eats provide self-serve marketing tools that make it easy to create and manage promotions tailored to new or existing customers.